How Bite Founder Lindsay McCormick Is Bringing Low-Waste To The Masses

 “If you’re doing it right, the challenges don’t stop,” McCormick says of her blossoming business.
 “And they also don’t get easier, because you’re leveling up and you’re having new, just as hard, just as scary challenges.”

-In 2017, McCormick started Bite in her living room, taking chemistry classes online at night, sourcing the best ingredients she could find, and purchasing several tablet pressing machines to create Bite’s natural tubeless toothpaste bits while still working her day job as a TV producer.
+In 2017, McCormick started Bite in her living room, taking chemistry classes online at night, sourcing non-toxic ingredients, and purchasing several tablet pressing machines to create Bite’s natural, tubeless toothpaste bits while still working her day job as a TV producer.
 The problem she wanted to fix was staring her right in her face, as she constantly traveled for work on a plane, where TSA liquid rules don’t allow any personal care items over 3 oz. in a carry-on bag.
 The bigger issue, she soon realized, is the enormous amount of waste that plane-appropriate, travel-size items create.

 “Pick a problem that you are fiercely dedicated to solving,” she says.
 “It will be astronomically harder than you ever thought, but that much more rewarding.”